HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter.md

 ### Positioning the part

-With the orange laser the only thing to worry about is the Z axis.
+With the laser the only thing to worry about is the Z axis.
 There is a switch on the right hand side of the machine that can be used to lower or raise the main bed of the machine.
 It's a bit slow, but make sure not to crash the bed into the laser head, since there isn't a limit switch installed.

-There is a small wooden guide inside the machine that can be used to position / zero the height against the bed (the default position).
+There is a small plastic guide inside the machine that can be used to position / zero the height against the bed (the default position).
 This goes in between the bed and the left-hand part of the laser cutter, as in the following photo: